-The Islamic Center of Lawrence in collaboration with The African and African American Studies at the University of Kansas invite you to attend an open, constructive, and educational conversation presented by a distinguished panel of experts on the subject of "What Every American Should Know about Islam - Debunking the Myths".
+The Islamic Center of Lawrence and The African and African-American Studies at the University of Kansas invite you to attend an open, constructive, and educational conversation presented by a distinguished panel of experts on the subject of "What Every American Should Know about Islam - Debunking the Myths".

 Light refreshments and traditional pastries will be served.